 “A big part of my success is understanding the high-school students who are applying to college.
 We’ve gone from a world where admissions is a black box to information overload,” Dattagupta says.
 “There’s a science to analyzing the data and an art to recruitment, and you can’t be a successful enrollment manager without both.”

-Dattagupta will lead the strategy and execution of recruitment, enrollment, and retention for all learners at Northeastern.
+Dattagupta will lead the strategy and execution of recruitment, enrollment, and retention for all undergraduate learners at Northeastern and a significant number of graduate programs.
 He will oversee departments responsible for student recruitment, pricing and financial aid, admissions, and enrollment marketing and communications.

 “When I applied to college in 2000 from Mumbai, admissions was a black box,” Dattagupta says.
 “There wasn’t a lot of transparency around the process: You sent in an application and got a result without knowing what happened in between.
 Now, students, parents, and families are changing.
 People have access to so much more information, and they need to know why they should invest in this education over another one.
 I’m looking forward to getting to know everyone at Northeastern and to join at an exciting time for higher education.”